noambenami/officehub/README.md

 Browserify is installed in order to enable core logic to run on both Node and in the browser sudo npm install browserify -g

+Grunt is required to run tests/spin up the server, et cetera. sudo npm install -g grunt

+Karma is the test framework.
+In case you need to run it manually sudo npm install -g karma-cli

+Run npm install to get all server-s-de dependencies npm install